OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

     # docker-compose down

 The default settings ensure the individual deployment containers are **automatically restarted** on their failure.
-The complete deployment is automatically started on server boot with Docker, but on Podman the :ref:`extra steps <appendix_podman>` must be taken.
+The complete deployment is automatically started on server boot with Docker, but on Podman the :ref:`extra steps <container_troubleshooting_podman>` must be taken.

 .. _container_deploy_single: